Hear the original spoken revelation:

 How will you ever be able to communicate with them effectively?
 How will you ever be able to understand them or perceive them correctly?
 How will you ever be able to know their true motives and abilities?

 It would take a great presence of mind and highly developed skills to be able to do this.
-But if humanity is to function within this Greater Community environment, it must elevate its abilities in this regard, especially for those individuals who are destined to become real seers, which is a very important role in engaging with the Greater Community.
+But if humanity is to function in this Greater Community environment, it must elevate its abilities in this regard, especially for those individuals who are destined to become real seers, which is a very important role in engaging with the Greater Community.

 Here the individual probably has natural inclinations and endowment that gives them a greater advantage in this matter, but they still must train and prepare—a training and preparation very different from anything taught in your universities or educational institutions.
-They take these basic skills in all the arenas of application and elevate them to a very high degree.
+They take these basic skills into all the arenas of application and elevate them to a very high degree.

 They can sit for days, focusing on something, only taking time for rest and nourishment.
 They can hear things that you cannot hear and see things you cannot see and discern the motivations and the influences in the mental environment, things that you could not recognize because their range of sight is deep and their presence of mind is powerful and their engagement with Knowledge is strong.